LinkedSoftwareDependencies/Article-Reproducability/content/introduction.md

 ## Introduction
 {:#introduction}

-Among the broad range of research fields conveyed by the Semantic Web domain, [Empirical Software Engineering](cite:citesAsAuthority shull2007guide,futureEmpirical) is undeniably prominent.
+Among the many fields conveyed by the Semantic Web domain, [Empirical Software Engineering](cite:citesAsAuthority shull2007guide,futureEmpirical) is undeniably prominent.
-This field attempts to relieve tension between the curiosity driven _science_ and the utility driven _engineering_, by concerning itself with [<q>empirical observation of software engineering artifacts and the empirical validation of software engineering theories and assumptions</q>](cite:citesAsAuthority monperrus2015introduction).
+Here, research concerns itself with [<q>empirical observation of software engineering artifacts and the empirical validation of software engineering theories and assumptions</q>](cite:citesAsAuthority monperrus2015introduction), thus relieving tension between the curiosity driven _science_ and the utility driven _engineering_.
 Evidently,
-this includes developing software in a way that improves _reporting_, i.e., supporting a systematic, standardized presentation of empirical research in publications [](cite:citesAsAuthority jedlitschka2008reporting); and conducting _controlled experiments_, i.e., testing hypotheses where one or more independent variables (treatment) are manipulated to measure their effect on one or more dependent variables (e.g., execution time, resource consumption, etc.) [](cite:citesAsAuthority easterbrook2008selecting).
+this includes developing software in a way that improves _reporting_, i.e., supporting a systematic, standardized presentation of empirical research in publications [](cite:citesAsAuthority jedlitschka2008reporting), and conducting _controlled experiments_, i.e., testing hypotheses where one or more independent variables (treatment) are manipulated to measure their effect on one or more dependent variables (e.g., execution time, etc.) [](cite:citesAsAuthority easterbrook2008selecting).
-Experimental software therefore preferably supports the [exact replication of experimental procedures](cite:citesAsAuthority shull2008role), which can be _dependent_---all the conditions of the experiment remain the same (or very similar), or _independent_---one or more major aspects of the conditions of the experiment are deliberately varied.
+Experimental software therefore preferably supports the [exact replication of experimental procedures](cite:citesAsAuthority shull2008role), which keep the conditions of the experiment _dependent_---all remain the same (or very similar), or _independent_---one or more major aspects are deliberately varied.

 Rather than obscuring them in monolithic, non transparent software, which is often reported in an ambiguous way by only name or version number, different algorithms, or implementations thereof, need to be easily swappable in a transparent manner.